This article was first published by Karol Wozniak in the App’n’roll Publication on Medium.

 - Save time.

 As opposed to conducting separate interviews with everyone on the client’s side individually, group workshops gather those involved together and, therefore, reduce the amount of time required to collect everyone’s insights.
-Furthermore, workshops minimise the communication burden of updating one another about what had been decided and allow for working out compromises together when conflicting perspectives emerge.
+Furthermore, client workshops minimise the communication burden of updating one another about what had been decided and allow for working out compromises together when conflicting perspectives emerge.

 - Get a better understanding of client’s expectations.